-In compliance with Rule 3.10(1) and (2) and 3.10A of the Listing Rules, the Company has appointed three independent non-executive Directors, who have represented at least one-third of the Board.
+In compliance with Rule 3.10(1) and (2) and 3.10A of the Listing Rules, the Company has appointed three independent non-executive Directors, who have represented at least one-third of the Board and brought about a strong independent element in the Board.
 The Board considers that all the independent non-executive Directors have appropriate and sufficient business, legal and/or finance experience and qualifications to carry out their duties so as to protect the interests of the shareholders of the Company.